- Importing the structure of data files

 - The wizard starts.
 A connection to the Oracle database is automatically established and it is associated with the data files imported into the analysis.
 This connection will have to be used to handle the Oracle database through programming.

 In the different steps of the wizard, choose the following options:

-- Type of database: MySQL.
+- Type of database: Oracle.